 - 18. A 15-year-old female is diagnosed with Prader-Willi syndrome.
-This condition is an example of:
+What is this condition an example of?

-- a. genomic imprinting.
+- a.
+Genomic imprinting

-- b. an autosomal recessive trait.
+- b.
+An autosomal recessive trait

-- c. an autosomal dominant trait. - d. a sex-linked trait.
+- c.
+An autosomal dominant trait

+- d.
+A sex-linked trait

 ANS: A

 Prader-Willi, an example of gene imprinting, is not associated with any autosomal sex-linked abnormality.